lf-/gankra.github.io/blah/initialize-me-maybe/index.md

 Remember when I said that compilers can magically make uninitialized memory any value they want?
 And how they want everything to be Undefined Behaviour?
 Well because we tell the compiler that a bool is either 0 or 1, if the compiler can prove that a value of type bool is uninitialized memory it has successfully proven the program has Undefined Behaviour.
 No, it doesn't matter that we didn't read the uninitialized memory.

 So although mem::uninitialized *can* possibly be used correctly, for some types it's *impossible* to use correctly.
 As such, we're tossing it in the trash.
 It's a bad design.
-You should use its replacement, MaybeUninit.
+You should use its replacement, [MaybeUninit][].